 “Focus on what makes you unique.” – Cassie Duffy, Kaplan-Perrone

 “How would you pitch yourself on why you NEED to be hired?” – Audrey Knox, Cartel

 When writing a bio, many writers feel a need to mention general information about their hometown, where they went to school, or why Reservoir Dogs is their favorite movie.
 The problem is, that info is true for thousands if not tens of thousands of other writers.
 When including info, really focus on what perspective or characteristics you have that set you apart from the crowd.
 Be wary of putting your educational highlights, especially if you went to a common writing school (“…everyone’s gone to USC”).

 2. Connect with them and make them smile

 “Be funny.
 And if you can’t be funny; have style.” – Harris Kauffman, Storyboard

 Get creative with the writing– you are a writer after all.
 If you’re a comedy writer, your bio should definitely include a joke or two.
 If you’re more on the drama side, your bio definitely shouldn’t make anyone cry, but it should display some of the writing craft you’re asking this person to read more of.
-Avoid anything standardized at all costs.
+Avoid anything standardized or boring at all costs.

 3. Keep it short